html-validate/html-validate/docs/dev/transformers.md

 Called before an attribute is set on `HtmlElement` and can be used to modify both the key and value.
 If the attribute is processed with scripting (e.g. databinding) the value may be replaced with `DynamicValue`.

+#### `processElement`

+Called after element is fully created but before children are parsed.
+Can be used to manipluate elements (e.g. add dynamic text from frameworks).